-Emergency and Restoration Network Code (NC ER) lays down the requirements, among others, on:
+Emergency and Restoration Network Code (Commission Regulation (EU) 2017/2196 of 24 November 2017 establishing a network code on electricity emergency and restoration - NC ER) lays down the requirements, among others, on:

 (a) the management by Transmission System Operators (TSOs) of the emergency, blackout and restoration states;

 (b) the coordination of system operation across the European Union in the emergency, blackout and restoration states.